Library Fact Sheets

 The U. S. Air Force Warfare Center at Nellis Air Force Base, Nev., reports directly to the Air Combat Command.The Center was founded Sept.
 1, 1966, as the U.S. Air Force Tactical Fighter Weapons Center.
 It was later renamed the U.S. Air Force Warfare Center October 2005.

 The USAFWC exists to ensure deployed forces are well trained and well equipped to conduct integrated combat operations.
 From our testing and tactics development programs to our training schools and venues, we provide our Airmen with proven and tested technology, the most current tactics, superb academic training and a unique opportunity to practice integrated force employment.
-The USAFWC vision, mission and priorities are central to supporting the Air Combat Command's mission to fly, fight, and win -- integrating capabilities across air, space, and cyberspace to deliver precise coercive effects in defense of our nation and its global interests.
+The USAFWC vision, mission and priorities are central to supporting the Air Combat Command's mission to provide dominant combat airpower for America with warrior Airmen committed to excellence, trained to fly, fight, and win...anytime, anyplace.

 Commander's Vision and Mission

-The mission of the U.S. Air Force Warfare Center is developing innovative leaders and full spectrum capabilities through responsive, realistic, and relevant AF and Joint testing, tactics development, and advanced training across all levels of war."
+The mission of the U.S. Air Force Warfare Center is to develop innovative leaders and full spectrum capabilities through responsive, realistic, and relevant Air Force and joint testing development, and advanced training across all levels of war.

 The U.S. Air Force Warfare Center's vision is to maintain a team of innovative, highly skilled Airmen providing effective weapons, tactics, and command and control integrated across air, space and cyberspace for the Joint Force Commander.